oliyan/js/jscourse.md

 }
 ```
 **Take aways,**
 1. Like SQL, we have to define what are we switching first and then followed by cases.
-The whole switch block don't need ;
+The whole switch block don't need to be terminated by ;
 2. Each cases need to be terminated by :
-3. We need to specify ```break;``` to break out of the case. or else all the cases will be executed if the condition passes.
+3. We need to specify ```break;```  explicitly to break out of the case. or else all the cases will be executed if the condition passes.
 4. The ```other``` equivalent in RPGLE is ```default:```.
 This don't need ```break;``` as it will be the last part of the switch case that will be executed.

 ### For Loop